rwsilk2ipfix - Convert SiLK Flow records to IPFIX records

 rwsilk2ipfix --help

-rwsilk2ipfix reads SiLK Flow records, converts the records to an IPFIX (Internet Protocol Flow Information eXport) format, and writes the IPFIX records to the path specified by --ipfix-output or to the standard output when the --ipfix-output switch is not provided and standard output is not the terminal.
+rwsilk2ipfix --versionrwsilk2ipfix reads SiLK Flow records, converts the records to an IPFIX (Internet Protocol Flow Information eXport) format, and writes the IPFIX records to the path specified by --ipfix-output or to the standard output when the --ipfix-output switch is not provided and standard output is not the terminal.

-, the file is uncompressed as it is read.
+rwsilk2ipfix reads SiLK Flow records from the files named on the command line or from the standard input when no file names are specified and --xargs is not present.
+To read the standard input in addition to the named files, use - or stdin as a file name.
+If an input file name ends in .gz, the file is uncompressed as it is read.
 When the --xargs switch is provided, rwsilk2ipfix reads the names of the files to process from the named text file or from the standard input if no file name argument is provided to the switch.
 The input to --xargs must contain one file name per line.

 Elements 14, 15, 32, and 33 contain information elements generated by the yaf(1) flow meter (http://tools.netsa.cert.org/yaf/).
 The information elements may be present even if yaf was not used to generate the flow records, but their value will be empty or 0.